jysr0/Inconsolata-EX/README.md

 # Inconsolata-EX
-Inconsolata font with Arabic glyphs
+Inconsolata font with Arabic glyphs and nerd fonts glyphs added.
+Many thanks to @MihailJP.